apiaxle/blog/_posts/2013-04-23-beautiful-apis-and-dogfood.md

 of your data.

-Take Google Maps, reasonably early on the service was reverse engineered and people used the maps tiles for some great mashups.
+Take Google Maps, reasonably early on the service was reverse engineered and people used the technology for some great mashups.
 Rather than lock down their system further, Google liked what they saw, recognised the potential value, and subsequently became more open by releasing a public interface.
 People were using the API in